jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

     the conclusion of his email: "I intend to create this CoinSwap software.
 It will be almost completely decentralized and available for all to use for free."

+- **New node-to-wallet middleware:** Nadav Ivgi [announced][ivgi bwt] the alpha release of Bitcoin Wallet Tracker (BWT), a program that interacts with Bitcoin Core's wallet using its standard RPC interface, uses that data to build additional indexes necessary for lightweight wallets, and then makes that data available via both the Electrum Server protocol and BWT's own [extensive HTTP-based API][bwt api].
+  Similar to Electrum Personal Server, this allows users who prefer the UI of a lightweight wallet (such as Electrum) to retrieve block and transaction data from their own full verification node for additional security.
+There's no significant overhead to BWT's approach: its additional indexes are stored only in memory and it can work with pruned nodes in many cases, allowing a combined `bitcoind` and `bwt` setup to use only a few gigabytes of disk space.

+    Ivgi also provides a [plugin][bwt plugin] that simplifies setting up BWT with an Electrum client, and it may also be possible to use BWT with other wallets that support the Electrum Server protocol, such as [Edge][], [Blue Wallet][], [Eclair mobile][], and [Phoenix][].

+    BWT's HTTP protocol supports additional features beyond those available in the Electrum Server protocol, such as key origin information useful for interaction with HD wallets and wallet collaboration tools such as [PSBT][topic psbt].
+His email also notes that future versions of BWT may support [output script descriptors][topic descriptors], allowing wallets to produce and consume standardized descriptions of their script templates.

 - **Transaction size calculators:** Jameson Lopp [posted][lopp size] to the Bitcoin-Dev mailing list with links to a [transaction size